junxit/us-congress-bills-117/bill.md

     >   - **(3)** *Duplication* The Secretary shall ensure the coordination of, and avoid unnecessary duplication of, the activities of this program with the activities of—
     >     - **(A)** other research entities of the Department, including the National Laboratories, the Advanced Research Projects Agency–Energy, the Advanced Scientific Computing Research program; and
     >     - **(B)** industry.
-    >   - **(4)** *High-performance computing for fusion innovation center* In carrying out the program under paragraph (1), the Secretary shall, in coordination with the Innovation Network for Fusion Energy, establish and operate a national High-Performance Computing for Fusion Innovation Center (referred to in this section as the ‘Center’), in order to support the program under paragraph (1) by providing, to the extent practicable, a centralized entity for multidisciplinary, collaborative, fusion energy research and development through high performance computing and advanced data analytics technologies and processes.
+    >   - **(4)** *High-performance computing for fusion innovation center* In carrying out the program under paragraph (1), the Secretary shall, in coordination with the Innovation Network for Fusion Energy, establish and operate a national High-Performance Computing for Fusion Innovation Center (referred to in this subsection as the ‘Center’), to support the program under paragraph (1) by providing, to the extent practicable, a centralized entity for multidisciplinary, collaborative, fusion energy research and development through high performance computing and advanced data analytics technologies and processes.
     >   - **(5)** *Selection* The Secretary shall select the Center under this subsection on a competitive, merit-reviewed basis.
 The Secretary shall consider applications from National Laboratories, institutions of higher education, multi-institutional collaborations, and other appropriate entities.
     >   - **(6)** *Existing activities* The Center may incorporate existing research activities that are consistent with the program described in paragraph (1).
     >   - **(7)** *Duration* The Center established under this subsection shall receive support for a period of not more than 5 years, subject to the availability of appropriations.